Office Location:

 Scholarly Interests

 Prof. Riehl has been a high-school English teacher, and has held faculty appointments at the University of Michigan, Eastern Michigan University, and the University of North Carolina at Greensboro.
 She co-chaired an American Educational Research Association task force whose work culminated in the book A New Agenda for Research in Educational Leadership.
 She has also served as chair of the Ethics Committee for the American Educational Research Association.
-She serves as a faculty mentor for exemplary school principals in the Cahn Fellows Program at Teachers College and is affiliated with the TC Partnership Schools Consortium in Harlem.
+For several decades, she taught in education leadership programs, working with aspiring school principals and superintendents, many of whom now hold prominent positions across the country.
+In her most recent appointment at TC, she taught courses and advised students in the Sociology and Education Program and the Education Policy Program, within the Department of Education Policy and Social Analysis.

-Her recent research projects include a field study of teachers’ instructional planning and use of student performance data in elementary schools (funded by the Spencer Foundation) and a study of civic collaborations for education reform, sometimes known as “collective impact” initiatives (funded by The Wallace Foundation).
+Dr. Riehl has studied and written about inclusive school leadership and family involvement in schools and has conducted studies of elementary school faculty meetings and the processes of student admission and discharge in high school.
+Her funded research projects have included a field study of teachers’ instructional planning and use of student performance data in elementary schools (funded by the Spencer Foundation) and a study of civic collaborations for education reform, sometimes known as “collective impact” initiatives (funded by The Wallace Foundation).
+She also has written about research, including a comparison of research in medicine and education and discussions of how to make education research more relevant and interesting for practitioners.

 Selected Publications